 7.1.8 Alternator control

 The MS3Pro can control alternator voltage if the alternator does not have an internal voltage regulator or if the voltage regulator supports allowing the ECU to adjust its voltage.
-Note that the menu will change some of the parameters available, based on what mode you select.

 MS3Pro allows the following control modes.